 - Grid - Each page in the Index creates a thumbnail image on the page.
 Clicking a thumbnail image opens the connected page.
 This design forms a visual navigation grid linking to content throughout your site.
 Here's an example.

-- Stacked - Each page in the Index creates a section of a single scrolling page.
+- Stacked - Each page in the Index creates a section of a single scrolling page, like an an accordion-folded pamphlet that you can open up and see all the pages at once.
 The sections stack vertically, allowing visitors to scroll through a lot of information, all with a unified look.
 Here's an example.

 - Slideshow - Each page displays as a full-bleed background image with a content overlay.
 Clicking a page title opens the connected page.
 This is a great way to use images to introduce different concepts or portfolios.
 Here's an example.

 Index Page feature comparison

 Use this list to compare different Index styles.
 Templates are grouped by family.
 If your template isn't in this chart, it doesn't support an Index Page.

 |Avenue||Grid||Required||Album, Blog, Gallery, Events, Products, Regular|